Top of the page

 Who should get it?

-The combination MMRV shot is available in some provinces and may be given in place of the chickenpox vaccine.
+The combination MMRV shot can be given in place of the chickenpox vaccine.
 The vaccines for chickenpox, measles, mumps, and rubella are all in this one shot.

 This shot (immunization) protects against diphtheria, tetanus, and whooping cough (pertussis).